 - Grace Cole Scholarship

-Only current Fall 2018 scholarships will be accepted for review.
+Only current Winter 2018-19 scholarships will be accepted for review.
 Please fill out application entirely, as incomplete applications will not be considered.

 The Grace Cole Scholarship Fund honors the late Grace Cole, an artist and former teacher of The Art Center Highland Park (TAC) as well as a friend and mentor to the underwriters; Joan and Mike Moriarty.
 The Grace Cole Scholarship fund will be ongoing.